Yerkes Observatory: Additional instruments and equipment

 A 12-inch refractor was moved to Yerkes from Kenwood Observatory in the 1890s.
 Two other telescopes planned for the observatory in the 1890s were a 12-inch aperture refractor and a 24-inch reflecting telescope.
 There was a heliostat mirror and a meridian room for a transit instrument.

 A two-foot aperture reflecting telescope was manufactured at the observatory itself.
 The clear aperture of the telescope was actually 23.5 inches.
 The glass blanks were cast in France by Saint Gobain Glass Works, and then were figured (polished into telescopic shape) at Yerkes Observatory.
 The 'Two foot telescope' used a roughly seven foot long skeleton truss made of aluminum.

 The Observatory had an IBM 1620 computer, which it used for three years.
 This was replaced with an IBM 1130 computer in the 1960s.

 A microphotometer built by Gaertner Scientific Corporation was delivered to the observatory in February 1968.

 A 24-inch reflecting telescope with Cassegrain optical setup, 24-inch (61 cm) clear aperture, and an off-axis equatorial mount by Boller & Chivens was contracted in the early 1960s under direction of observatory director W. Albert Hiltner This telescope was installed in one of the smaller Yerkes domes and was used for visitor programs.

 A 7-inch (18 cm) diameter aperture Schmidt camera was also at Yerkes Observatory.

 The Snow Solar Telescope was first established at Yerkes Observatory and moved to California in 1904.
 A major difficulty of these telescopes was dealing with heat from the Sun.
 It was built horizontally but led to a vertical solar tower design afterwards.

 Another instrument located at the observatory was the Bruce photographic telescope.
-The telescope had two objective lenses for photography, one doublet of 10-inches aperture and another of 6.5-inches; in addition there is a 5-inch guide scope for visual viewing.
+The telescope had two objective lenses for photography, one doublet of 10-inches aperture and another of 6¼-inches; in addition there was a 5-inch guide scope for visual viewing.
 The telescope was constructed from funds donated in 1897.
 The telescope was mounted on a custom designed equatorial, the result of collaboration between Yerkes and Warner & Swasey, especially designed to offer an uninterrupted tracking for long image exposures.
-The images were taken on glass plates about a foot on each side.
+Two images on glass plates were usually taken simultaneously, one a 12 x 12-inch plate with the 10-inch camera and the other an 8 x 10-inch plate with the 6¼-inch camera.

 The Bruce astrograph lenses were made by Brashear with Mantois of Paris glass blanks, and the lenses were completed by the year 1900.
 The overall telescope was not completed until 1904, where it was installed in its own dome at Yerkes.

 The astronomer Edward Emerson Barnard's work with the Bruce telescope, with his niece Mary R. Calvert who worked as his assistant and computer, lead to the publication of a sky atlas using images taken with the instrument, and also a catalog of dark nebulae known as the Barnard catalog.